 What does "cold immersion cca 20 minutes" mean?

 Thanks!Deanna Rich [returning]

 - El Segundo, California, USA

 A. 1.
-I don't know which degreaser you use -- you can use Acetone [linked by editor to product info at Amazon] or pure alcohol!
+I don't know which degreaser you use -- you can use Acetone [affil. link to info/product on Amazon] or pure alcohol!

 2. "cca 20 min" = "approximately 20 minutes".

 2006 -- this entry appended to this thread by editor in lieu of spawning a duplicative thread

 Q. We are building a new home and have built a bathroom vanity out of wood which we covered in zinc.
 We ordered the zinc from a metal company.
 It came in a sheet and we sent it to a sheet metal company to cover it.
 I now have it ready to install, but it is still brand new and shiny.
 I know it will age with soap and water over time, but I want it to age now.
 What can I use to expedite this process?Beth Crowe